All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why do some patients switch from oral to injectable?

-The most common reasons are cost savings (compounded injectable is much cheaper), difficulty maintaining the daily dosing routine, and wanting to reach the full weight loss dose (2.4 mg equivalent) that is not yet available as a branded oral product.
+The most common reasons are cost savings (compounded injectable is much cheaper), difficulty maintaining the daily dosing routine, and wanting to reach the full weight loss dose (2.4 mg equivalent) that isn't yet available as a branded oral product.

 Are there negative reviews I should know about?